Base32: Base 32 Encoding with Extended Hex Alphabet per §7

+Unlike many other base 32 notation systems, base32hex digits beyond 9 are contiguous.
+However, its set of digits includes characters that may visually conflict.
+With many fonts it is possible to visually distinguish between similar looking characters like (0, O) and (1, I), but in other fonts this may be difficult and thus they may be unsuitable for rendering base32 character sequences.
+This is especially true in a notation system that is only expressing numbers, when the context English usually provides is not present.
+The choice of font is controlled by neither notation nor encoding, yet base32hex makes no attempt to compensate for the shortcomings of affected fonts.

+Alternative encoding schemes

 Changing the Base32 alphabet, all alternative standards have similar combinations of alphanumeric symbols.

 z-base-32

 z-base-32 is a Base32 encoding designed by Zooko Wilcox-O'Hearn to be easier for human use and more compact.
-It includes 1, 8 and 9 but excludes l, v and 2.
+It includes 1, 8 and 9 but excludes l, v, 0 and 2.
 It also permutes the alphabet so that the easier characters are the ones that occur more frequently.
 It compactly encodes bitstrings whose length in bits is not a multiple of 8 and omits trailing padding characters. z-base-32 was used in the Mnet open source project, and is currently used in Phil Zimmermann's ZRTP protocol, and in the Tahoe-LAFS open source project.

 Crockford's Base32

 Another alternative design for Base32 is created by Douglas Crockford, who proposes using additional characters for a mod-37 checksum.
 It excludes the letters I, L, and O to avoid confusion with digits.
 It also excludes the letter U to reduce the likelihood of accidental obscenity.

 Libraries to encode binary data in Crockford's Base32 are available in a variety of languages.